 International Applicants: Please refer to the International Applicants webpage of the Graduate Studies website.
 If your first language is not English, you will be required to submit the results of a standardized language test.
 Please refer to the Office of Graduate Studies website for the required English Language Proficiency acceptable tests and required scores.

 The Master of Science in Rural Planning and Development program admits students annually in the fall semester.
-The deadline for the submission of applications is March 31st each year.
+The deadline for the submission of applications has been extended to April 30, 2020.

 The MSc program and the University of Guelph provide a series of scholarships and funding supports to graduate students.
 That being said, the MSc program in Rural Planning and Development is predominantly a self-funded professional program.
 As such, students need to be prepared to cover the full costs of the program.
 Here are a few funding supports that may be available: